Kyvyas/CV/README.md

 Working at the QEPrize was an incredible and humbling experience.
 In addition to collaborating with and meeting some of the world’s most distinguished engineers (and HM The Queen), I was privileged to work with and for a remarkable group of people.

+##### Institution of Engineering and Technology (IET)
+*Professional society for the engineering and technology community*
+###### *Policy Intern: November 2011 - February 2012*

+In addition to the above, I interned at the Campaign for Science and Engineering (CaSE) during my MSc.
+I learnt a great deal during both internships, not least the ability to prioritise and work to very specific policy briefs.